DavidMorano/rightcore/testdirname/README.txt

 TESTDIRNAME

-This program tests the 'sfdirname()' subroutine.
+This program tests the 'sfdirname(3dam)' subroutine.